ComparisonMarch 26, 2026 Updated May 19, 2026 13 min read

 If you're currently hitting Claude Cowork rate limits, here's a practical action plan.

-First, check whether it's a real limit or a bug.
-Go to Settings, then Usage in Claude Desktop.
-If your usage looks low but you're still getting errors, you're likely hitting the ghost rate limit bug.
-File an issue on the Claude Code GitHub repo and contact Anthropic support directly.
+First, check whether it's a real limit or the ghost bug.
+Open Settings → Usage in Claude.
+If your dashboard shows low consumption but you're still getting rate-limit errors, you're likely hitting the ghost rate limit bug.
+File an issue on the Claude Code GitHub repo and contact Anthropic support — the fix requires a server-side reset.

-Second, if it's a legitimate rate limit, batch your work.
-Start intensive Cowork sessions right after a reset window to maximize your available capacity.
+Third, batch your work to the 5-hour window.
+Start intensive Cowork sessions right after a reset to maximize your available capacity.
 Save simple tasks for regular Claude chat instead of wasting Cowork quota on things that don't need sub-agent coordination.

-Fourth, if you're on Pro and hitting limits constantly, the jump to Max 5x at $100/month might help.
-But if you're already on Max 5x and still hitting walls, throwing another $100 at Max 20x doesn't solve the underlying architecture mismatch.
+Fifth, consider whether you actually need Cowork's specific capabilities.
+If your main use case is running OpenClaw best practices style workflows, an always-on managed agent serves you better than a desktop tool with usage caps.
+And if you're on Pro and hitting limits constantly, the jump to Max 5x at $100/month might help — but if you're already on Max 5x and still hitting walls, throwing another $100 at Max 20x doesn't solve the underlying architecture mismatch.
 It just delays the same frustration.

 The Bigger Picture: Why AI Agent Pricing Is Still Broken